assemblee-virtuelle/Semapps-V1/README.md

 ##### start coding
 - Create the SQL database: `php bin/console doctrine:schema:create`
 - Create the first user: `php bin/console semapps:create:user`
+- Run the server: `php bin/console server:run`
 [...]

 ### Instance deployment

 [...]

+## The SemApps architecture

+A summary of which modules do what, where are the files.

+## Implemanting a new ontology

 ## Instances of Semapps